alombarte/raspberry-osmc-automated/README.md

 #### Subtitles
 All jobs executed by flexget related with `TV Shows` try to download the subtitle in the language you chose during installation.
 There are 2 different attempts 2 download subtitles:

-- Just after an episode is downloaded: Flexget will use the `periscope` tool to get the associate subtitle.
+- Just after an episode is downloaded: Flexget will use the `subliminal` tool to get the associate subtitle.
 This operation might fail if you are downloading a just aired episode and the subtitles have not been written yet.
 - In order to complete any missing subtitles, every hour a cron job tries to download missing ones.

-If you ever need to change the subtitle language you need to edit 2 files:
+If post-install you ever need to change the subtitle language you need to edit 2 files:

-- `	/home/osmc/.raspberry-osmc-automated/flex/config.yml` and change the 2 letter code (e.g `es`) in the following line: `exec:  /usr/local/bin/periscope -l es ....`
+- `	/home/osmc/.raspberry-osmc-automated/flex/config.yml` and change the 2 letter code (e.g `es`) in the following line: `exec:  subliminal download -l es ....`
 - In the crontab with the command `crontab -e` and look for the line invoking `subliminal`

 ##### Using your addic7ed account